istio/istio.io/content/en/docs/tasks/security/dns-cert/index.md

 By default, the DNS certificates used by the webhooks of Galley and the sidecar injector are provisioned and managed by Citadel, which is a large component that maintains its own signing key and also acts as a CA for Istio.

-This task shows how to provision and manage DNS certificates for Istio control plane components through Chiron: a lightweight component that signs certificates using Kubernetes CA APIs without maintaining its own private key.
+In certain deployments, you may want to use your own certificate authority instead of Citadel.
+In those cases, Citadel ends up being used strictly for its DNS certificate provisioning functionality.
+Rather than having to deploy Citadel at all in this case, you can instead leverage Chiron, a lightweight component that signs certificates using the Kubernetes CA APIs without maintaining its own private key.

+This task shows how to provision and manage DNS certificates for Istio control plane components through Chiron.
 Using this feature has the following advantages:

-* No dependency on Citadel for DNS certificates and is more lightweight than Citadel.
+* More lightweight than Citadel.

 * Unlike Citadel, this feature doesn't require maintaining a private signing key, which enhances security.